Note

 To connect to data sources in Spring Boot applications, we suggest creating connection strings and injecting them into your application.properties file.

-1. In the "Configuration" section of the App Service page, set a name for the string, paste your JDBC connection string into the value field, and set the type to "Custom".
-You can optionally set this connection string as slot setting.
+In the left pane of the App Service page, select Settings > Environment variables.
+On the Connection strings tab, select Add.
+Set a Name for the string, paste your JDBC connection string into the Value field, and set the Type to Custom.
+You can optionally set the connection string as a slot setting.

-This connection string is accessible to our application as an environment variable named CUSTOMCONNSTR_<your-string-name>.
-For example, CUSTOMCONNSTR_exampledb.
+The connection string is accessible to your application as an environment variable named

 app.datasource.url=${CUSTOMCONNSTR_exampledb}

-For more information, see the Spring Boot documentation on data access and externalized configurations.
+For more information, see the Spring Boot documentation on data access and externalized configuration.

 Tip

-By default, the Linux Tomcat containers can automatically configure shared data sources for you in the Tomcat server.
-The only thing for you to do is add an app setting that contains a valid JDBC connection string to an Oracle, SQL Server, PostgreSQL, or MySQL database (including the connection credentials), and App Service automatically adds the corresponding shared database to /usr/local/tomcat/conf/context.xml, using an appropriate driver available in the container.
+Linux Tomcat containers can automatically configure shared data sources in the Tomcat server if you set the environment variable WEBSITE_AUTOCONFIGURE_DATABASE to true.
+The only thing for you to do is add an app setting that contains a valid JDBC connection string to an Oracle, SQL Server, PostgreSQL, or MySQL database (including the connection credentials).
+App Service automatically adds the corresponding shared database to /usr/local/tomcat/conf/context.xml, using an appropriate driver that's available in the container.

 These instructions apply to all database connections.
-You need to fill placeholders with your chosen database's driver class name and JAR file.
-Provided is a table with class names and driver downloads for common databases.
+You need to replace placeholders with your chosen database's driver class name and JAR file.
+The following table provides class names and driver downloads for common databases.

-To configure Tomcat to use Java Database Connectivity (JDBC) or the Java Persistence API (JPA), first customize the CATALINA_OPTS environment variable that is read in by Tomcat at start-up.
-Set these values through an app setting in the App Service Maven plugin:
+To configure Tomcat to use Java Database Connectivity (JDBC) or the Java Persistence API (JPA), first customize the CATALINA_OPTS environment variable that's read in by Tomcat at startup.
+Set this value by using an app setting in the App Service Maven plugin:

 <appSettings>